scikit-learn-contrib/hiclass/docs/source/algorithms/selecting_training_policy.rst

 Selecting a training policy
 ===========================

-The siblings policy is used by default on the local classifier per node, but the remaining ones can be used with the parameter :literal:`binary_policy`, for example:
+The siblings policy is used by default on the local classifier per node, but the remaining ones can be selected with the parameter :literal:`binary_policy`, for example:

 .. tabs::